grobocop12/image_downloading_script/README.md

-# image_downloading_script
+# Image downloading script
-Script for downloading images from webpage
+Python script for downloading images from webpage